predeinnikita/web-perf/README.md

 ## Quick start

-Create WebPerf and start monitoring
+Create WebPerf and start monitoring:
 ```ts
 const wepPerf = new WebPerf();
 wepPerf.startMonitoring();
 ```

-if you want to send data to Yandex.Metrica
+If you want to send data to Yandex.Metrica:

 ```ts
 const yandexMetricsService = new YandexMetricsService({